Southern California Bight Oceanography

 The aerial photograph highlights some of the greater Los Angeles area, with the beautiful Palos Verdes Peninsula in the foreground.
 On a clear day such as this, Southern California is a wonderful place to live, especially with mountains, ocean and desert so close to each other.
 These natural resources have attracted millions of residents, with both air and water pollution the unfortunate by-products of continued growth and development in the region.

-This project was supported ALERT "Learning and Teach about Earth," California Institute of Technology, NASA, and JPL.
+This project was supported by ALERT "Learning and Teach about Earth," California Institute of Technology, NASA, and JPL.